 - Click on “Check for Updates” in the.
-If there are no updates available then you should get a message saying “You’re Up to Date”
+If no updates are available, you should get a message saying, “You’re Up to Date.”

-- If the Windows Update Tool finds a new update, let it install it and wait for it to complete.
-You may be required to restart your computer in order for it to install.
+- If the Windows Update Tool finds a new update, let it install and wait for it to complete.
+You may be required to restart your computer for it to install.

-4. Once you get to successfully install the new Windows updates, Launch GeForce Experience and confirm if the issue has been fixed.
+4. Once you successfully install the new Windows updates, Launch GeForce Experience and confirm if the issue has been fixed.

 Fifth Method – Update the Driver of Your Graphics Card

-Bug fixes and new features are included in new updates.
-However, if GeForce Experience isn’t launching or running properly, you won’t be able to get an update automatically.
+Bug fixes and new features are included in recent updates.
+However, if GeForce Experience isn’t launching or running correctly, you won’t be able to get an update automatically.
 The good news is that you can update your graphics driver manually.
-To update your graphics drivers manually to their latest drivers, follow these steps.
+Follow these steps to update your graphics drivers manually to their latest drivers.

-- In the list of devices in the Device Manager, look for “Display Adapters” and right-click on your Graphics Card and Click on “Update driver”.
+- In the list of devices in the Device Manager, look for “Display Adapters,” right-click on your Graphics Card, and Click on “Update driver.”

-- Once the driver has been installed successfully, restart your computer and check if NVIDIA GeForce Experience is already working properly.
+- Once the driver has been installed successfully, restart your computer and check if NVIDIA GeForce Experience is working correctly.

 Sixth Method – Run GeForce Experience in Compatibility